matplotlib/matplotlib/doc/users/transforms_tutorial.rst

 =================================================

-One use of transformations is to create a new transformation that is offset from another annotation, eg to place one object shited a bit relative to another object.
+One use of transformations is to create a new transformation that is offset from another annotation, eg to place one object shifted a bit relative to another object.
 Typically you want the shift to be in some physical dimension, like points or inches rather than in data coordinates, so that the shift effect is constant at different zoom